ndom91/home2020/README.md

 ## 🏷️ Description

-This a static Gatsby site built with Typescript, TSLint, StyleLint, Prettier, Lint-Staged(Husky), StyleComponents, PWA, Sharp, and Framer-Motion
+This my 2020 homepage built with Gatsby and TypeScript, styled-components, and framer-motion.

 ## 🚀 Getting Started

-This is a normal Gatsby project, so just install the dependencies and start the dev server to get started!
+This is a relatively standard Gatsby project, so just install the dependencies and start the dev server to get started!

 1. `git clone https://github.com/ndom91/home2020`
 2. `cd home2020`